thoughtbot/ember-cli-rails/README.md

 ## Heroku

-In order to deploy EmberCLI Rails app to Heroku:
+In order to deploy Ember CLI Rails app to Heroku:

 First, enable Heroku Multi Buildpack by running the following command: